-For centuries, people have been gifting flowers as a token of their affection on Valentine’s Day – in the UK, almost half of the population spend money on their Valentines.
-So, as we stock up on blooms and buds, we ask the question that those buying or receiving flowers have probably never asked: how did my flowers get here?
+For centuries, people have been gifting flowers as a token of their affection on Valentine’s Day – in the UK, for example, almost half of the population spend money on their loved one for the special day.
+So, as we stock up on bouquets, we ask the question that those buying or receiving flowers have probably never asked: how did my flowers get here?